Santa Cruz District Field Trips

 In-Person Program: Mission Day

-For larger school groups, this program is available to fourth grade teachers and students with a minimum of 40 and a maximum of 90 students.
-During this program, you and your students will participate in several stations illustrating daily life in the Santa Cruz Mission, including an adobe tour.
-To book a Mission Rotations program, please call (831) 425-5849 or email santacruzmission@ports-ca.us.
+If you require a large group (45+ students) and you aren’t able to participate in a Mission Day, Mission Portals programs are designed for fourth grade teachers and students with a minimum of 45 and a maximum of 90 students.
+During this program, your students will participate in several activities as portals looking into the daily life in the Santa Cruz Mission (including an adobe tour).
+To book a Mission Portals Program, please call (831) 425-5849 or email santacruzmission@ports-ca.us.

 Visit Santa Cruz Mission's Teachers page for more information on school programs.
 For questions or concerns, please call (831) 425-5849 or email santacruzmission@ports-ca.us.